Last Updated on

 Every once in awhile, take a few minutes to bang rocks together, yell out “HELP!”, blow a whistle, or anything to make noise in case someone is close enough to hear you.
 Just remember to conserve your energy.

 Daily hygiene is important to your physical, emotional, and mental health.
 Use twigs to clean your teeth, bathe if there is enough water in your area, pine cones can make a decent deodorant.
 If bathing is not an option, just removing all of your clothing and taking an “air bath” for 20 minutes can really make a difference.
 Hang your clothes any time they’re off so they can air out if you cannot rinse them in a river or pond.
+Be aware of potential survival herbal remedies in case you start feeling ill.

 Creating art and music in any way will keep your mind off of the situation and can boost your morale.
 The noise may draw the attention of others in the area.